mascaldotfr/honk/README.md

   meanies and spammers, not filter content.
 Rules conditions have been reduced to the minimum (actor and text only) and **reject** honks if they are matching.
-This only applies to rules created by this fork, rules created by vanilla honk will apply as usual.
+This only applies to rules created by this fork, rules created by vanilla honk will apply with some limitations but should not be buggy.
 - Drop import from twitter and mastodon ([but it is easy to bring it back](https://github.com/mascaldotfr/honk/commit/8c58bf254e556482d7e2930f45308044958387fd))
 - Drop chatter, RSS, places, events and flag features.
 Combos, xzone and ontologies have been removed but you have still the search feature as cheap